-- This led to Aiden's death in CSI: New York.
+- This led to Aiden's death in CSI: NY.
 She obtained her one case, got fired after considering forging evidence to put the serial rapist away and in a later episode is killed by said rapist while following him.
 She is able to leave a bite mark on him (which Mac would think to look for, as she solved a case this way in the past) and her former colleagues are able to put him away.

-- In Monk Trudy's murder is the only one the main character has not solved, and it's haunted him for many years.
+- In Monk, Trudy's murder is the only one the main character has not solved, and it's haunted him for many years.
 He only manages to solve it in the Grand Finale.
 Ironically, he probably could have solved it any time he wanted to.
 All he had to do was open Trudy's last gift to him.

 - Veronica Mars has this with the Lily Kane case in Season 1.

-- Law & Order: Criminal Intent: Sort of an informed That One Case, Alex's husband was shot in the line of duty, and a later case made a plot point out of the circumstances surrounding said shooting.
+- Law & Order: Criminal Intent: Sort of an informed That One Case; Alex's husband was shot in the line of duty, and a later case made a plot point out of the circumstances surrounding said shooting.

-- In the House episode "All In," House chases the medical case that he was never able to solve: a young boy comes in exhibiting the same symptoms as a patient House earlier lost.
+- In the House episode "All In", House chases the medical case that he was never able to solve: a young boy comes in exhibiting the same symptoms as a patient House earlier lost.

 - Criminal Minds has a couple of these:

-- Agent Ryan, though not a regular, is still obsessed with a serial killer case he never solved.
+- Agent Ryan, though not a regular, is obsessed with a serial killer case he never solved.

 - Agent Rossi, who is a regular, has been haunted most of his career by the brutal murder of a couple in a house while their children were sleeping, then cleaned the murder weapon and any forensic evidence and left without waking them.
-It turned out that the killer was a circus clown with a childs mind, who followed the children home to play with them and killed the parents because they frightened him after they found him in the house with a weapon the father was holding; the scene had been cleaned by the father of the clown to avoid sending his handicapped son to jail.
-They were caught because the clown had been sending childish presents like teddy bears every year to apologise.
+It turned out that the killer was a circus clown with a child's mind, who followed the children home to play with them and killed the parents because they frightened him after they found him in the house with a weapon the father was holding; the scene had been cleaned by the father of the clown to avoid sending his handicapped son to jail.
+They were caught because the clown had been sending childish presents like teddy bears every year to apologize.